Canada's most populous province announces partial shutdown to fight coronavirus | Health

 Canada's most populous province announces partial shutdown to fight coronavirus

 Ontario, Canada's most populous province, on Monday announced a partial shutdown of some businesses starting Dec.
-26 and banned most indoor gatherings as part of a campaign to control a second wave of COVID-19.
-Essential retailers, such as those selling food, will have to impose strict capacity limits while many other stores will only be allowed curbside pick-ups.
+26 and banned most indoor gatherings as it struggles to control a second wave of COVID-19.
+Essential retailers, such as those selling food, will have to impose capacity limits while many other stores will only be allowed curbside pick-ups.
 Indoor dining is to be banned.

 - READ MORE ON: